 Sea-cradling (2016) for string quartet.
 15 mins.
 Premiere: Schubert Ensemble, Trinity College Chapel, Cambridge, July 2016.

 Eine kleine Ludwigsonate (2016) for violin and piano, c.
 8/12 mins.
 A response to Beethoven’s violin sonata in G op.
 30/3.
-2 movements, or 3 mvts (incorporating Mehlströberl as the 1st mvt).
-Premiere: Krysia Osostowicz, Daniel Tong, Cambridge, 2016.
+2 movements (or 3, incorporating Mehlströberl as the 1st movement).
+Premiere: Krysia Osostowicz, Daniel Tong, Old Divinity School, Cambridge, 2016.

 Light – dark – sea (2015) for soprano and ensemble (9 players).
 14 mins.
 Premiere: Lesley-Jane Rogers, Lighthouse Players, cond.
 Tom Seligman, Orford Church, Sept.
 2015.